geoschem/GCHP/docs/source/getting-started/quick-start.rst

 -------------------------

 Navigate to the :file:`run/` subdirectory.
-Create a run directory by running :file:`./createRunDir.sh` and following the prompts:
+Create a run directory by running :file:`./createRunDir.sh` and answering the prompts:

 .. code-block:: console